Ben Tozer: Style of play

+home win over York City on 25 March 2023, led to the Dragons' second goal from Sam Dalby, scoring off a header thrown in directly from Tozer.

 Personal life

-Tozer grew up in Plymouth, England and has a brother, Lee, who is a Postman.
+Tozer grew up in Plymouth, England and has a brother, Lee, who used to be a postman.

 In January 2021, Tozer spoke about his previous struggles with anxiety, which led him to nearly quitting the game.

-As of January 2021 Tozer was married with two children.
+As of January 2021, Tozer was married with two children.

+Tozer's father Keith Tozer died from leukemia in 2023, two days after being hospitalised.